electblake/flowjs-express/README.md

 **This module is experimental** - use at own risk - cobbled together from various online sources I've come across.

-code snippet to start with, not that you probably can't copy paste - read it over until I get real documentation.
+Code snippet to start with, not that you probably can't copy paste - read it over until I get real documentation.

 ```